jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Programming was never the end goal.
 [Solving problems](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) for our customers has always been the goal.

+ChatGPT arrived only a few months before I retired after a 38-year software engineering career.
+I have not built commercial AI systems professionally, but I have spent decades watching abstraction layers reshape software development.
+I think AI is another one of those moments.

 # Technology Eliminates Toil